 Pets in rental properties

-The Renters’ Rights Bill will change pet ownership for tenants in the private sector.
+The Renters’ Rights Act will change pet ownership for tenants in the private sector.
 For the first time, tenants will have the legal right to request a pet, and landlords will be required to consider such requests fairly and reasonably.

 What you need to know